-(d) The conclusions and recommendations of the regional director in the report provided for in subsectiondivision (c)-above shall be final unless exceptions to the conclusions and recommendations are filed electronically pursuant to section 201697 or, if filed by an unrepresented party who has not consented to electronic filing, by personal service on the executive secretary or by deposit in-registered mail postmarked within five days following service upon the parties of the regional director's report upon the parties with the executive secretary by personal service upon the parties of the regional director's report.
+(d) The conclusions and recommendations of the regional director in the report provided for in subsectiondivision (c) above shall be final unless exceptions to the conclusions and recommendations are filed electronically pursuant to section 20169 or, if filed by an unrepresented party who has not consented to electronic filing, by personal service on the executive secretary or by registered mail postmarked within five days following service of the regional director's report upon the parties with the executive secretary by personal service within five days, or by deposit in registered mail postmarked within five days following service upon the parties of the regional director's report.
 An original and six copies of tThe exceptions shall be filed and shall be accompanied by seven copies of declarations and other documentary evidence in support of the exceptions.
 Copies of any exceptions and supporting documents shall be served pursuant to section 20166 on all other parties to the proceeding and on the regional director, and proof of service shall be filed with the executive secretary along with the exceptions.